-We are hoping to form a pool of appointable candidates who will be invited onto our training courses in smaller groups.
-We anticipate recruiting at least 20 new Wholetime firefighters in 2022 and will keep our recruitment needs under ongoing review.
+Our recruitment needs are based on our workforce planning activities, which includes turnover and will keep our recruitment needs under ongoing review.
 It is likely that we will begin running Wholetime recruitment campaigns more regularly.

-I am aware that you have a recruitment drive this year, but wondered if you could tell me how often this happens - would there likely be another recruitment drive in 2022?
+I am aware that you ran a recruitment drive in 2021 but wondered if you could tell me how often this happens - would there likely be another recruitment drive in 2022?

 Wholetime recruitment usually takes place approximately every 4 years.

-If I am unsuccessful in the 2021 process, can I re-apply?
+If I was unsuccessful in the 2021 process, can I re-apply?

 Yes – if you are unsuccessful at any stage of this recruitment process for Wholetime firefighters you are able to re-apply when we next advertise.